daltonmenezes/99notifications/README.md

-# 99notifications
+# 99Notifications
-99designs browser extension to get notification alerts with powers.
+Unofficial [99designs](https://99designs.com) browser extension to get desktop notifications with the number of unread notifications with specific sound and title bar of 99d pages open updated with these numbers.